 Scientists are talking of deadly tipping points, and recent images of blazing fires, wounded wildlife and urgent evacuations in Australia hammer home that the delicate balance of nature can be tipped out of control within a relatively short time frame.
 We urgently need to reset and reverse these trends—but doing so will require broad collaboration and investment.
 This job is too big for environmentalists alone.

-Against this backdrop, representatives from the world’s governments will convene for the UN Convention on Biological Diversity (CBD) in Kunming, China in early 2021.
+Against this backdrop, representatives from the world’s governments will convene for the UN Convention on Biological Diversity (CBD) in Kunming, China in 2022.
 It’s a pivotal moment for the countries that are party to the CBD to refresh and redouble their shared commitments to nature.
 But to be truly transformational, these commitments must involve key officials from finance, planning, transportation, energy and agriculture—people who have the political and economic clout to drive transformational changes that interweave nature preservation throughout political and economic systems.

 Ahead of this crucial summit, here are The Nature Conservancy’s top 10 recommendations to the CBD to create a new deal for nature.
 Daunting?
 Yes.
 Possible?
 It has to be.